• Skip to primary navigation

 3. Mix this sweet chocolate goodness with up to 5 tablespoons of base chia seed pudding per serving.

-4. Garnish with dark chocolate bits (highly recommended), walnut or pecans, and chocolate mint leaves (optional).
+4. Garnish with dark chocolate bits (highly recommended), walnuts or pecans, and chocolate mint leaves (optional).

 A ramekin filled with chocolate chia pudding topped with shaved chocolate, pecans, and fresh chocolate mint leaves.